booth-algo/RISC-V-T24/docs/personal_statements/william_statement.md

 > "The only real mistake is the one from which we learn nothing" - Henry Ford

-From a technical POV, there were a *lot* of edge cases thay were not caught out by the integration tests.
+From a technical POV, there were a *lot* of edge cases they were not caught out by the integration tests.
 For example, here's a case study:

 **Case Study**: Cache edge case
 **Test**: [`027-pdf_up_down.c`](../../tb/c/027-pdf_up_down.c)
 **Fixed**: [#25](https://github.com/booth-algo/RISC-V-T24/pull/25)
-(same as the commit above: "Solved the edge case of byte adddressing").
+(same as the commit above: "Solved the edge case of byte addressing").

 The cache, before fixing, would pass every single test case that existed before 027 was written, even [`025-pdf.c`](../../tb/c/025-pdf.c).
-The need to address this issue stemed from the reference program looking *slightly* off.
+The need to address this issue stemmed from the reference program looking *slightly* off.

-However, even 027 exibited strange behaviour with certain values.
+However, even 027 exhibited strange behaviour with certain values.
 At the top of the file is this line of code:

 ```c